- How do I start a profile?

 - How do I delete my profile?

-Visit Raise Funds, put in your company name, then hit that green button.
+Visit the Raise Money page, put in your company name, then hit that green button.

 We wrote a guide for that!